geogardenclub/geogardenclub.github.io/docs/develop/architecture.md

   windows/                  # (Managed by Flutter) analysis_options.yaml
   pubspec.yaml
   run_build_runner.sh       # Example of a GGC script
+  :
 ```

 The lib/ directory is where most of the action is.
-Here's a semi-annotated perspective of some the top-level of the lib/ directory:
+Here's a semi-annotated perspective of some the files and directories at the top-level of the lib/ directory:

 ```
 lib/